PlasmaFAIR/TDotDat/INSTALL.rst

 environment, as well as manage the dependency installation, among other things.

-Start all dependent services using docker-compose (this will start PostgreSQL, Elasticsearch 7, RabbitMQ and Redis):
+Start all dependent services using docker-compose (this will start PostgreSQL, Opensearch 2, RabbitMQ and Redis):

 .. code-block:: console